-Mixed-Up Lovers—And Mixed-Up Critics
+Mixed-Up Lovers—and Mixed-Up Critics

 Romeo’s resemblance to some of Shakespeare’s most dubious “lovers”

 Romeo’s peers include a rapist (Tarquin), a narcissist (Venus), a sophist (Berowne), a fantasist (Armado), a madman (Lysander) and an ass (Bottom as Pyramus).
 The similarities are many.
 They’re precise.
 They’re illuminating—like nothing else.
-And they’ve received almost no attention, the critical tradition having systematically neglected to consider Romeo & Juliet’s significance in relation to Shakespeare’s other poems and plays from the mid 1590s.
-Studying Romeo & Juliet in a largely non-Shakespearean vacuum, it’s as if critics knew that as soon as Romeo got compared to, say, Tarquin, their principal suppositions about the play would be shattered.
+And they’ve received almost no attention, the critical tradition having systematically neglected to consider Romeo and Juliet’s significance in relation to Shakespeare’s other poems and plays from the mid 1590s.
+Studying Romeo and Juliet in a largely non-Shakespearean vacuum, it’s as if critics knew that as soon as Romeo got compared to, say, Tarquin, its principal suppositions about the play would be shattered.

 The nautical motif